Extended Warranties for Your Gadgets: Are They Worth the Money?

 What many consumers don't realize is how much protection against common problems they already have, even without buying extra.
 Nearly every purchase comes with at least limited warranty protection for mechanical defects.
 According to Consumer Reports, most issues that would qualify for coverage under extended warranties tend to happen during the initial warranty period, making the extended coverage essentially worthless.

 Moreover, many customers who use credit cards to purchase items get the benefit of extended coverage from the companies behind their plastic.
-For instance, (MA) automatically doubles whatever manufacturer warranty a product offers, and provides 90-day insurance coverage even against theft or accidental damage on many purchases.
-Visa (V) offers similar coverage on certain types of cards it offers.
+For instance, MasterCard (MA) automatically doubles whatever manufacturer warranty a product offers, and provides 90-day insurance coverage even against theft or accidental damage on many purchases.
+(V) offers similar coverage on certain types of cards it offers.

 On the other hand, even high-priced protection won't cover every loss.
-Some liquid-damage coverage won't cover you if you drop your smartphone in a swimming pool, for instance.
+Some liquid-damage coverage won't cover you if you drop your in a swimming pool, for instance.
 Moreover, with certain policies, if a loss happens right after you sign up for coverage, you'll find that the protection doesn't begin until after an initial period.

 The other key thing to consider with gadget insurance is the fact that if a loss occurs, you might end up having to foot a big part of the bill.